trungnt11/trungnt11.github.io/_posts/2019-07-12-fast-ai-lesson-2-notes.md

 How can the training loss be _higher_ than the validation loss?
 This doesn't really seem like it could happen except if you had some contrived validation set.
 It can however happen quite easily with training neural networks because of __dropout__.

 Dropout is _turned on_ while training and _turned off_ in the validation.
 If the result is made much worse by dropout then it means that the network has not learned sufficiently well and it is therefore underfitting.
 Ways to fix this are: train with more epochs, use higher learning rate, use less dropout, or adjust weight decay parameters.

+Batch Norm also operates differently at training and test time.